masonyoungblood/CV/rendercv_output/Mason_Youngblood_CV.md

 ## Invited Talks

+- University of Tennessee, Center for the Dynamics of Social Complexity (Knoxville, TN, September 2025): Dynamics of collective creativity in AI art competitions
 - Santa Fe Institute, Building a Science of Cultural Evolution for the 21st Century (Santa Fe, NM, May 2025): Social learning biases---from theory to inference
 - Stony Brook University, Institute for Advanced Computational Science, Collective Creativity Workshop (Stony Brook, NY, Apr 2025): Creativity and innovation in cultural evolution
 - Graduate Center, CUNY, Cognitive and Comparative Psychology Colloquium (New York, NY, Feb 2025): Complexity and efficiency in animal communication